Edinburgh to Isle of Skye: Car, Train, & Bus Tour

 This article has links to products and services we love, which we may make commission from.

-Note: While Skye is an island located in the Inner Hebrides in Scotland, you don’t actually have to arrive by water as there is a bridge.
-However, we will include ferry options below too.
+Note: While Skye is an island in the Inner Hebrides in Scotland, you don’t actually have to arrive by water, as there is a bridge.
+However, we will include ferry options below, too.

-You may also like our free 7-day Scotland itinerary.
+You may also like our free 7-day Scotland itinerary or 10-day itinerary.

 Edinburgh to Skye by Car

-The direct route from Edinburgh to the Isle of Skye’s capital, Portree takes around 5.5 hours (236 miles) without stops.
+The direct route from Edinburgh to Portree, the capital of the Isle of Skye, takes around 5.5 hours (236 miles) without stops.

-This itinerary follows the A90 over the Queensferry Crossing (Forth Bridges – image below), which connects South Queensferry with the Kingdom of Fife, and onto the M90 and A9 through Perthshire.
+This itinerary follows the A90 over the Queensferry Crossing (Forth Bridges—image below), which connects South Queensferry with the Kingdom of Fife and then onto the M90 and A9 through Perthshire.

-Next, the rural roads, which are referred to as “A” roads of the A86 and A87, lead the way to the Kyle of Lochalsh and over the Skye Bridge; Fàilte (welcome)!
+Next, the rural roads, referred to as “A” roads of the A86 and A87, lead the way to the Kyle of Lochalsh and over the Skye Bridge; Fàilte (welcome)!

 Map of Edinburgh to Skye Direct Driving Route